When recovering from divorce after 50, every day can feel like a struggle.

 We have this unfair expectation that only huge milestones in our lives are worth celebrating.
 But what about the day-in/day-out struggles that we endure, especially as we grow older?
 We don’t give ourselves enough credit for what we have accomplished, especially as we learn to move on after divorce.

 Every day that you take control of your life, every day that you learn a little more about managing money and re-entering the work force, every day that you get a little bit stronger and take care of yourself and put yourself first and realize that you are worthy of getting your confidence back and reclaiming your life is something you should celebrate.

 So, what will you start to celebrate?
 I’ve listed a few celebrations of my own!

 If you are still having trouble identifying what brings you joy, don’t worry!
 Finding joy in your life is the most important step to learning how to heal and move on.
 It is also the easiest but most critical component of taking care of yourself as you recover for your divorce.

 When the world still seems like a disaster, or when you are angry over something that happened today, or you saw or heard something that triggered you into feeling resentful or grief-stricken, you must do this one thing.

 These things do not have to be extravagant.
 In fact, the simplest are usually the best because they remind us that we are still alive and that we will be okay.
 Need some inspiration?
-Take a look at last night’s entry into my own notebook.
+Here’s an entry from my own notebook: